lauramparker/TeamProject2/ProjectIntro.md

 <h1>"Bucket List"</h1>
 <h3>a wishlist of travel destinations</h3>

+<h3>Description</h3>
-The Bucket List application will allow users to generate a list if places where they want to travel.
+The Bucket List application will allow users to generate a list if places where they want to travel, and maintain that list as they explore a post-COVID world.

+<h3>User Story</h3>
+As worldwide travel has suffered a significant decline during the COVID-19 pandemic, many of us look forward to the opportunity to travel again.
+Bucket List allows users to keep a record of places they'd like to go.

+As flexible work environments have become more widely available, many individuals want to travel more frequently throughout the year (and bring their work along!).

+When dreaming of vacation, people often forget the details of their early destination-research.
+The advanced features in Bucket List allows users to maintain these notes and make additional notes before the trip.

+<h3>How It Works</h3>
 The application will ask users to enter places through a user input field, and then add those places to list of destinations.

 Within the input field, the application will use an external tool, Algolio, https://community.algolia.com/, to auto-populate locations as the user inputs the text.